The best way to find a cheap fare is to book your ticket as far in advance as you can and to avoid traveling at rush hour.

 |Average train duration||18 h 8 min|

-|Average train ticket price||$258 (€207)|
+|Average train ticket price||$193 (€161)|

-|Train providers||ÖBB, ÖBB | Nightjet or ÖBB | ICE|
+|Train companies||ÖBB, ÖBB | Nightjet or ÖBB | ICE|

-Trains from Rome to Berlin cover the 734 miles (1184 km) long trip taking on average 18 h 8 min with our travel partners like ÖBB, ÖBB | Nightjet or ÖBB | ICE.
+Trains from Rome to Berlin cover the 734 miles (1184 km) long route taking on average 18 h 8 min with our travel partners like ÖBB, ÖBB | Nightjet or ÖBB | ICE.
 There are direct train services available.
-While the average ticket price for this journey costs around $258 (€207)], you can find the cheapest train ticket for as low as $231 (€185).
+You can get the cheapest train tickets for this trip for as low as $91 (€76), but the average price of train tickets is $193 (€161).
 Travelers depart most frequently from Roma Termini and arrive in Berlin Hbf.

-Find the best trains between Rome and Berlin with Omio's travel partners ÖBB from $231 (€185).
-We can find you the best deals, schedules and tickets when comparing and booking the best trip.
+Find the best trains between Rome and Berlin with Omio's travel partners ÖBB from $91 (€76).
+We can find you the best deals, schedules and tickets when comparing and booking the best journey.

 ÖBB is Austria's main train company and offers the following different ticket types for your next trip from Rome to Berlin by train: Standard Ticket, Comfort-Ticket, ÖBB Sparschiene-Ticket, ÖBB Sparschiene Comfort-Ticket.

-Looking for trains between Rome and Berlin? ÖBB is one of the best companies to travel with on the 734 miles (1184 km) trip from Rome to Berlin.
+Looking for trains between Rome and Berlin? ÖBB is one of the best companies to travel with on the 734 miles (1184 km) route from Rome to Berlin.
 As an official travel partner of ÖBB, Omio quickly shows you the latest ÖBB train schedules and timetables, tickets and offers (such as baggage allowance and amenities provided onboard), travel information, and prices so that you can check for ideal departure and arrival times, compare the fastest Rome to Berlin routes, find the best amenities to make your trip smooth and easy, and buy the most affordable ÖBB train tickets that fit your budget.
 If you use the Omio app to search for trains from Rome to Berlin, you can quickly see if the ÖBB ticket is a mobile ticket, making it easy for you to go paperless when taking a train.
 Once you’re ready, book your Rome - Berlin train now on Omio quickly and easily and enjoy your upcoming trip with ÖBB!